 To ensure that we utilise this resource appropriately, there is a longstanding agreement in place that certain criteria (PDF, 1.5MB) must be met for referrals to be accepted in to the service.

 Some people may only need to attend 1 appointment for microsuction but others may have a number of appointments over a longer period of time.
 A clinical assessment on when a person can be discharged is applied to all patients based on criteria set by the ENT department.
-Whilst an average appointment timeslot for aural care is about 15 minutes per patient, there are currently around 2,000 awaiting a follow up appointment within the aural care department.
+Whilst an average appointment time slot for aural care is about 15 minutes per patient, there are currently around 2,000 awaiting a follow-up appointment within the aural care department.

 Some patients have been contacted recently to advise that they no longer need to be seen by the aural care team.
-This is because the department is currently reviewing their waiting list/follow up lists and applying discharge criteria.
+This is because the department is currently reviewing their waiting list or follow-up lists and applying discharge criteria.
 Such reviews are essential in light of the recent events of COVID-19 which means that social distancing measures reduce the number of appointments available in clinic and therefore the amount of people that can be treated.
 NHS Kernow is fully supportive of RCHT conducting these clinically led reviews and applying the access and discharge criteria that has been previously agreed.

 NHS Kernow and RCHT would like to reassure them that every person who has been discharged has had a clinical evaluation of their medical records against the clinical criteria for discharge.
 Each individual has been given detailed advice on self- management of their condition from home without the need to attend for a further hospital appointment.